Jim Silye

 Jim Silye (born April 28, 1946) is a Canadian politician, businessman, and former professional football player for the Canadian Football League.

 Born in Vöcklabruck, Austria, he emigrated to Arnprior, Ontario in 1951.
 He received a Bachelor of Arts degree from the University of Ottawa in 1969.
 He played on the Calgary Stampeders from 1969 to 1975, wearing numbers 28 and 33.
 He holds the CFL record for most punt returns in a season with 123.
 He was part of the 1971 Grey Cup-winning team.

+In the 1993 Canadian federal election, he was elected as the Reform Party candidate in the Alberta riding of Calgary Centre with 22,276 votes, representing 44.76% of ballots cast and a margin of 7,119 votes over his nearest rival.
+In the House of Commons, Silye served as the Reform Party Whip (styled as "Caucus Coordinator") from 1994 to 1995, and in the party's shadow cabinet as National Revenue Critic from 1995 to 1997 and Human Resources Development Critic from February to June 1997.
+He sat on the Standing Committee on Public Accounts and the Standing Committee on Procedure and House Affairs for both sessions of the 35th Parilament; in the 1st session (1994-1996), he also sat on the Standing Committee on Finance, and in the 2nd session (1996-1997) Silye sat on the Standing Committee on Human Resources Development.